Ludea/cascette-rs/README.md

 ---

-**Note**: This project is not affiliated with or endorsed by Blizzard Entertainment.
-It is an independent implementation based on reverse engineering efforts by the community for educational and preservation purposes.
+**Note**: This project is not affiliated with Blizzard Entertainment.
+It is an independent implementation based on reverse engineering by the World of Warcraft emulation community.